bloodstiller/bloodstiller.com/content/Walkthroughs/Intelligence-box.md

         -   Whereas Kevin Robertson (creator of [PowerMad](https://github.com/Kevin-Robertson/Powermad) &amp; [Inveigh](https://github.com/Kevin-Robertson/Inveigh/tree/dev)) states:

             > Modifying ADIDNS Zones
             > There are two primary methods of remotely modifying an ADIDNS zone.
 The first involves using the RPC based management tools.
-These tools generally require a DNS administrator or above so I won’t bother describing their capabilities.
+These tools generally require a DNS administrator or above so I won't bother describing their capabilities.
 The second method is DNS dynamic updates.
 Dynamic updates is a DNS specific protocol designed for modifying DNS zones.
 Within the AD world, dynamic updates is primarily leveraged by machine accounts to add and update their own DNS records.

             -   Source: <https://www.netspi.com/blog/technical-blog/network-penetration-testing/exploiting-adidns/>